rmalpass/fkt.life/src/posts/03-lancaster-canal/03-lancaster-canal.md

 I see this as the first real Ultra distance test for my legs.
 Before now, the longest run I have done is the [Hodder Way](/activities/hodder-way).

-The day started at 5am.
-I ate a quick breakfast and packed up the car with gels and spare kit.
-At about 6, the boys and wife were bundled in too, and we made our way an hour north to meet Phill.

 For this challenge, a good friend and excellent bike rider [Phill Sharpe](https://www.instagram.com/pedalinsquares/) followed me on his Mountain Bike with food and water.
 He's a saint.
 I think Phill had a tougher day than me.
 At times he was carrying up to 10x500ml bottles of water and 20 gels on his back!
 Considering the distance and heat, I'm so grateful for only needing to carry a bottle of water and my phone.

 ## Kendal (08:12)

 We arrive at Kendal around 8am, where the "Lancaster Canal Trail" starts, rather uninspiringly, next to a recycling centre.

 A quick pic and kit check, and we are off.

 I start the clock at 08:12.

 <div class='photo-cluster'>
 <div class='flex'>